Mohfazam/Local-repo/README.md

 # this repo is first created locally and then pushed to the remote repo on github
 # this is created inside feature1
+# later this will be merged with the "main" branch of the "LocalRepo" repository